The current economic environment is incoherent and unpredictable, and the gap between available labor and expected growth grows wider every day.

 Increasing Inventory Efficiency with Drones

 Think about what happens when you order something online.
 Someone in the warehouse has to find and retrieve the item, and these warehouses—think of Amazon's massive fulfillment centers—can be upwards of 3 million square feet.
 What if that item is high on a shelf?
-The worker has to go back, get a lift and return to grab the package.
+The worker must go back, get a lift, and return to grab the package.

 Drones streamline the inventory management process.
 They know where every item is in the warehouse and can direct workers for retrieval.
 Instead of your human workforce scanning every barcode on the shelf—a task that may take all day—drones can scan them in a few hours.
 Furthermore, drones make the warehouse safer, as humans don't have to scan items on the top shelves.

-Aside from inventory management, drones also provide heightened security.
-Companies can turn to drones to keep tabs on their warehouses 24/7, as these machines don't need to eat or sleep.
+Aside from inventory management, drones can also provide heightened security.
+Companies can turn to drones to keep an extra set of eyes on their warehouses 24/7—as these machines don't need to eat or sleep.
 Instead of paying several security guards to roam the warehouse and perimeter, one can monitor the drones’ video feeds.

 The Internet-of-Things (IoT) Enhances Warehouse Management

-It's no secret that IoT has revolutionized the way businesses run.
-Recent reporting indicates that the global IoT warehouse management market could hit nearly $18 billion in value by 2025, with a CAGR of 21.21%.
+It's no secret that IoT has helped revolutionize the way businesses run.
+The global IoT in warehouse management market is expected to increase from $12.13 billion in 2023 to $28.79 billion by 2030, exhibiting a CAGR of 13.1%.

 Modern IoT technology provides one of the best options for optimizing warehouse management.
 These warehouse automation solutions can streamline your inventory management system, effectively building a “smart warehouse” that leans on AI and automation.